irgoncalves/ms17-010/README.md

 # ms17-010
 This is a modified version of the [Worawit Wang: GitHub](https://github.com/worawit/MS17-010/) zzz_exploit for MS17-010.<br>
 It implements a few options such as username/password specification and an arbitrary command to be executed.<br>
+It does not change anything related to the SMB exploitation<br>
 This is a bundle with an executable and dependencies and DOES NOT require python install.

 # Usage